GCSEs graded 9 – 1 are designed primarily for students at age 16 in England for the following purposes.

 - Grade 5 will be positioned in the top third of the marks for a grade C and the bottom third of the marks for a grade B.

-With the exception of a small number of subjects e.g. mathematics and modern foreign languages, where tiering is permitted by the subject level conditions, assessments must ensure that all levels of achievement grades 9 – 1 can be reached by a learner who has attained the required knowledge, skills and understanding.
+With the exception of a small number of subjects e.g. mathematics and modern foreign languages, where tiering is permitted by the subject level conditions, assessments must ensure that all levels of achievement grades 9 – 1 can be reached by a student who has attained the required knowledge, skills and understanding.

 An awarding body must ensure that every assessment for a GCSE qualification graded 9 – 1 is by examination, except where that is excluded by the subject regulations.